 Tax & Accountancy Services

-BPJS and its relevance for expatriates, has been a hotly debated topic over the years, particularly as most expatriates fail to see the personal benefit of the scheme.
+BPJS (Badan Penyelenggara Jaminan Sosial) and its relevance for expatriates have been a hotly debated topic over the years, particularly as most expatriates fail to see the personal benefit of the scheme.
 However, it is now a mandatory requirement for all Indonesian residents who have been living in the country for 6 months or more.
-Ultimately, if you are the holder or a KITAS, you will no longer be able to extend it, unless you have been keeping on top of your BPJS payments and we are here to help you with your BPJS Registration!
+Ultimately, if you are the holder of a KITAS, you will no longer be able to extend it unless you have been keeping up with your BPJS payments.
+We are here to help you with your BPJS registration.

-There are 2 types of BPJS Health, BPJS Kesehatan (Health Security) as well as BPJS Ketenagjerjaan (Social Security).
-If you are an individual, you must register for the healthcare scheme, however, if you are a company you will need to register for social security scheme for employees.
+There are 2 types of BPJS Health, BPJS Kesehatan (Health Security), as well as BPJS Ketenagakerjaan (Social Security).
+If you are an individual, you must register for the healthcare scheme; however, if you are a company, you will need to register for the social security scheme for employees.

 If you are a business owner you must register all staff.
 If you are employees in Indonesia by a company they will register you and provide you with a Social Security Card.
 If you are working as a freelancer and would like to arrange cover, you can register for an Independent Social Security BPJS member.

-Please note that this is not a complete insurance product, so if you require specific healthcare insurances, we would advise using an independent company.
+Please note that this is not a complete insurance product, so if you require specific healthcare insurance, we would advise using an independent company.

 Contact Us